 When you are ready to publish papers and research data, explore the Berkeley Library Scholarly Communication Services resources.

 Be sure to review the terms and condition of your funding award agreement, as some funders (especially for-profit companies) require a pre-review period before you submit for publication.
 While UC Berkeley cannot accept restrictions on your ability to publish, some funders like to provide feedback and comments, and others may identify patentable inventions for which they would like UC Berkeley's Office of Technology Licensing to file a patent application.
 Contact the Office of Technology Licensing with any questions about invention disclosures.

-- I would like to share my data or software.
+- How do I share my data or software?

 If you are seeking to send data or software to a party outside UC Berkeley, contact the Office of Technology Licensing (OTL) for an outgoing data use or software agreement.

-Before transferring research materials outside the university, contact the IPIRA Office of Technology Licensing to put together an outgoing MTA.
+Before transferring research materials outside the university, contact the IPIRA Office of Technology Licensing to put together an outgoing materials transfer agreement (MTA).

 - How do I protect my invention or software if I think it might have commercial value?